Neoclassical transport in strong gradient regions of large aspect ratio tokamaks: Moment equations

 Similarly, $Q$ is

 where

 and

 Again, we introduce a convenient normalisation such that $H_1(0,0)=1=H_2(0,0)$ in the standard neoclassical limit.
+The dependence of the neoclassical ion energy flux \eqref{Q} on the radial electric field is hidden in $u$, $\bar{y}$, and $\bar{z}$.

 We have found explicit expressions for particle \eqref{Particle conservation}, parallel momentum \eqref{Momentum conservation} and energy conservation \eqref{Energy conservation}.
 Next, we want to compare our results to previous work.
 First, we take the high flow and low flow neoclassical limit, and then we give a comparison of our results to those by \cite{catto2013} and \cite{shaing12}.
 In the high flow regime of the usual neoclassical theory \citep{hinton85}, $V_\parallel+u$ and all gradients as well as source terms are small.
 If we take this limit in \eqref{gammac1} and assume that the source of parallel momentum $\gamma$ is small, we find that

 which is consistent with the usual result in the high-flow regime \citep{hinton85, catto87}.
 Using the particle flux equation \eqref{Fparallel}, $\bar{\Gamma}=0$ gives

 We can use this in \eqref{Q} to get the high flow energy flux